Electrostatic precipitator

-Invention of the electrostatic precipitator
+Invention

 The first use of corona discharge to remove particles from an aerosol was by Hohlfeld in 1824.
 However, it was not commercialized until almost a century later.

-In 1907 Frederick Gardner Cottrell, a professor of chemistry at the University of California, Berkeley, applied for a patent on a device for charging particles and then collecting them through electrostatic attraction—the first electrostatic precipitator.
+In 1907 Frederick Gardner Cottrell, a professor of chemistry at the University of California, Berkeley, applied for a patent on a device for charging particles and then collecting them through electrostatic attraction—the first recorded electrostatic precipitator.
 Cottrell first applied the device to the collection of sulphuric acid mist and lead oxide fumes emitted from various acid-making and smelting activities.
 Wine-producing vineyards in northern California were being adversely affected by the lead emissions.

 At the time of Cottrell's invention, the theoretical basis for operation was not understood.
 The operational theory was developed later in Germany, with the work of Walter Deutsch and the formation of the Lurgi company.

 Cottrell used proceeds from his invention to fund scientific research through the creation of a foundation called Research Corporation in 1912, to which he assigned the patents.
 The intent of the organization was to bring inventions made by educators (such as Cottrell) into the commercial world for the benefit of society at large.
 The operation of Research Corporation is funded by royalties paid by commercial firms after commercialization occurs.
-Research Corporation has provided vital funding to many scientific projects: Goddard's rocketry experiments, Lawrence's cyclotron, production methods for vitamins A and B1, among many others.
+Research Corporation has provided funding to many scientific projects: Goddard's rocketry experiments, Lawrence's cyclotron, production methods for vitamins A and B1, among many others.

 Research Corporation set territories for manufacturers of this technology, which included Western Precipitation (Los Angeles), Lodge-Cottrell (England), Lurgi Apparatebau-Gesellschaft (Germany), and Japanese Cottrell Corp.
 (Japan), and was a clearinghouse for any process improvements.
 However, anti-trust concerns forced Research Corporation to eliminate territory restrictions in 1946.

 Electrophoresis is the term used for migration of gas-suspended charged particles in a direct-current electrostatic field.
 Traditional CRT television sets tend to accumulate dust on the screen because of this phenomenon (a CRT is a direct-current machine operating at about 15 kilovolts).

+Types

+There are two main types of precipitators: